blandry/blandry.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I currently lead a robotics research team at Apple.
+I currently lead an ML and robotics research team at Apple.

 In 2021, I received a PhD in Aeronautics &amp; Astronautics from Stanford University where I studied under the guidance of Professor Marco Pavone.
 My research leveraged machine learning, optimization and control theory to address planning and control problems in robotics.